Offering Career Support

 A 10 point checklist

-- Use a structure to support any career conversation with the trainee and use key skills in offering career support for clarifying, exploring, summarising and action planning
+- Use a structure to support any career conversation with the trainee to get the most out of the time you have available in your discussion. e.g. clarifying, exploring, summarising and action planning

 - Build an open, honest and constructive relationship with the trainee to facilitate self-understanding